 There are three forms of medical prevention:

 - Prophylactic antibiotics.
-This consists of a once-a-day dose of amoxicillin or similar antibiotic.
+This consists of a once-a-day dose of amoxicillin or a similar antibiotic.
 There are several things to consider:

 - Daily treatment for several months continuously, such as through the winter season

 - Start the daily treatment at the first sign of any cold symptoms, and then continue the antibiotic for 7 – 10 days

-- Advantage to taking prophylactic antibiotics is that you avoid full dose courses of possibly stronger antibiotics
+- Advantage of taking prophylactic antibiotics is that you avoid full-dose courses of possibly stronger antibiotics

 - Disadvantage is that your child is taking the antibiotic more often and this could contribute to antibiotic resistance

 - OUR PREFERENCE: Start the daily amoxicillin at the first sign of cold symptoms

 - Immunization.
 There is a vaccine called Prevnar that came out in 2000.
 Four doses are given during the first two years of life.
 For children 15 months and older, one dose is enough.
 This vaccine helps prevent infections from a bacterium called pneumococcus.
-This bug causes pneumonia, blood infections, meningitis and ear infections.
-The main purpose of this vaccine is to prevent the more serious infections.
+This bug causes pneumonia, blood infections, meningitis, and ear infections.
+The main purpose of this vaccine is to prevent more serious infections.
 It also can prevent ear infections in two ways:

 - Decreased number of ear infections – this effect is minimal.
 Studies have shown that this shot only decreases ear infections by 10 – 20 percent

 - Decreased ear infections from resistant pneumococcus – this is considered a much more valuable benefit from the shot.
 The vaccine has been shown to significantly decrease the number of ear infections caused by pneumococcus that are resistant to standard antibiotics